pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 2) Dump to RUNTPE increment.
 3) Create MCTAL file.
 4) Max No. of Dumps on RUNTPE.
 5) Controls Rendezvous points.
    Random number generator does not repeat when period is exceeded, but longer period generation (gen2,3) are preferred.
 Page 3-328 (6.1)
 ???
-Use PRDMP to enble MCTAL output and RUNTPE size write intermittent dumps? vs DBCN
+DBCN ???
+Comment nps if running a KCODE problem.

 ### Method: CardDeck::insertIntoCellSection
 (self, s):